 Other colors include yellow, amber, grey-blue, and blue-green.
 In contrast, all GSD eyes are shades of brown.

-Other eye colors have appeared in GSDs, especially blue, but they disqualified in the show ring and so are rarely bred to pass that eye color gene along.
+Other eye colors have appeared in GSDs, especially blue, but they are disqualified in the show ring, and so are rarely bred to pass that eye color gene along.

 Seven: Differences in Tolerating Extreme Temperatures